-PG&E warns of power shutoffs to lower wildfire risks
+PG&E shuts power to some to lower wildfire risks

-SAN FRANCISCO (AP) — Pacific Gas & Electric warned Friday it might turn off electricity to thousands of customers in Northern California this weekend to reduce the risk of wildfires like the one sparked by power lines last year that killed 85 people and wiped out nearly 15,000 homes in Paradise.
+SAN FRANCISCO (AP) — Pacific Gas & Electric said it will shut off power Saturday to about 1,600 customers in Northern California and may do the same for thousands more to reduce the risk of wildfires.

-The warning came as forecasters issued the year’s first red flag warning of high fire danger in portions of the Central Valley and areas north of San Francisco starting early Saturday.
+The utility announced Friday night that as of Saturday morning it will turn off electricity to customers in Napa, Solano and Yolo counties west of Sacramento.

-The National Weather Service said strong winds, low humidity and warm temperatures could raise the risk of wildfires.
+The utility said it also will monitor conditions in parts of the Sierra foothills Saturday night through Sunday when they will be at peak fire risk.
+The company said it could decide to cut power to 30,000 customers in Butte, Yuba, Nevada, El Dorado and Placer counties.

-The nation’s largest utility said it might shut off electricity in several counties in the North Bay and Sierra Nevada foothills, areas where the state’s most devastating wildfires occurred the past two years.
+That includes portions of Paradise, where a wildfire wiped out nearly 15,000 homes last year.

-“We know how much our customers rely on electric service and would only consider temporarily turning off power in the interest of safety during extreme weather conditions,” Michael Lewis, PG&E’s senior vice president of electric operations, said in a statement.
+The warning came as forecasters issued the year’s first red flag warning of high fire danger because of strong winds, low humidity and warm temperatures in portions of the Central Valley and areas north of San Francisco.

-After PG&E power lines and equipment were blamed for previous fires, the utility has been under enormous pressure to avoid another deadly blaze.
+After downed power lines and PG&E equipment were blamed for previous fires, the utility has been under enormous pressure to avoid another deadly blaze.

 Facing lawsuits from insurance companies and wildfire victims, the company filed for bankruptcy protection and replaced many of its top leaders.